Pitcher Partners is a leading mid-tier accounting and advisory firm, and I work with the Business Advisory & Assurance division

 It’s a bit hard to sum up “an average day”, because in my division we do a bit of everything!
 For example, in one day, I might be out at the client completing an audit, helping clients and managers with tax returns and financial statement compliance, or advising on the day-to-day accounting and bookkeeping queries and reporting.
 It’s sometimes hard to know what you’re walking into!

-In summary, what we do is help our clients get the right information to make decision, advise them on their options, as well as meet their compliance requirements
+In summary, what we do is help our clients get the right information to make a decision, advise them on their options, as well as meet their compliance requirements.

 I am Adelaide-born and Melbourne-bred.
 All the way through school, I basically had no idea where I wanted to end up.
 It got to Year 12 and I managed to narrow it down to “commerce-y” things, and so ended up in first-year Bachelor of Commerce.
 To be honest, that probably didn’t narrow it down much further as I was still quite sheltered in the way I experience university.
 It was only when I started my 6-week vacationer internship that it really became clear what work and “adulting” was really like.